Buster Long Park median real estate price is $167,030, which is less expensive than 80.6% of Texas neighborhoods and 85.8% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Lubbock, the Buster Long Park neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, neighborhoodScout's analysis shows that the Buster Long Park neighborhood has a greater concentration of residents currently enrolled in college than 97.1% of the neighborhoods in the U.S. With 16.0% of the population here attending college, this is very much a college-focused neighborhood.
+Also, neighborhoodScout's analysis shows that the Buster Long Park neighborhood has a greater concentration of residents currently enrolled in college than 97.1% of the neighborhoods in the U.S. With 15.5% of the population here attending college, this is very much a college-focused neighborhood.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Buster Long Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Buster Long Park neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-58.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.6% of U.S. neighborhoods.
+57.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Significantly, 1.1% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.